Doug Sampson: Biography

 Sampson eventually left the band on 22 December 1979, following health issues brought about by the band's extensive touring schedule driving up and down the country in vans at night in a hectic schedule freezing half to death in the van and a lack of sleep contributing to fatigue and illness.
 Although he calls leaving Maiden "a blow," he states that "After leaving Iron Maiden he had a jam with Chop Pitman and Tony Hatton from EL34 and they formed a new band Airforce when joined by Sam Sampson, Doug's brother who was the vocalist from local legends Sam's Apple Pie.
 Airforce played heavily in the London circuit including nights including the Ruskin Arms and the Marquee supporting Shy."

-In 2015, Sampson was invited to be a guest at The Legacy Projects charity fund raising gig supported many former members of Iron Maiden.
-Sampson brought down his Smiler drum kit that he also used in Iron Maiden and was swamped for autographs and photos, Sampson's old band, Airforce performed a set and had also contributed a track ("War Games") to the Origins of Iron compilation, which featured nine tracks by former members of Iron Maiden.
-After seeing the response from fans, in 2016, Sampson rejoined Airforce after a 20-year absence.
+On June 8th 2015 Doug Sampson was invited to the releaseparty of the Origins Of Iron compilation album, which featured nine tracks by former members of Iron Maiden, on which his former band Airforce contributed a track "War Games".
+At first he declined because he wasn't sure if people were waiting for him to get out in public again.
+His former bandmates Chop Pitman and Tony Hatton persuaded him to come and overwhelmed by the reception of all the Iron maiden fans and ex-members that were there that night he and Tony decided to rejoin Airforce again after a 20 years absence.
+Also in 2015, Sampson was invited to be a guest at The Legacy Projects charity fund raising gig supported many former members of Iron Maiden.
+Sampson brought down his Smiler drum kit that he also used in Iron Maiden and was swamped for autographs and photos, Sampson's old band, Airforce performed a set.
 He recorded three new tracks with the band and released their career-retrospective album, Judgement Day on 15 July 2016 via WatchOut Records.